zitadel/zitadel/docs/docs/legal/data-processing-agreement.md

 ## Deletion or destruction after termination

-Upon Customer&#39;s request, the Processor shall delete personal data received after the end of the agreement, unless there is a legal obligation for the Processor to store or further process such data.
+Upon Customer's request, the Processor shall delete personal data received after the end of the agreement, unless there is a legal obligation for the Processor to store or further process such data.

 ## Information and control rights of the customer